PunkUnicorn/The-Return-of-Tom-Thumb/Character - Others/Croconosaurus - origin.md

   Then with crashing feet and snarling breath

- 	and swish of might[y] tail,
+ 	and swish of mighty
+ 	tail,

  	the people of all Hadriel did learn to

- 	fear and wait!
+ 	fear and wail !

             Much woe did come upon us,

-            for we realised our fait...
+            for we realised our fate...

 13)